chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``inertia`` parameter is used to define one of the diagonal elements of the rotational inertia matrix.
 Since we are defining spherical particles, we assume a uniform distribution of mass, and as such, all the diagonal elements of the rotational inertia matrix are the same.

-* The ``pressure x``, ``pressure y``, and ``pressure z`` parameters are used to define the X, Y, and Z coordinate offset of the pressure reference point relative to the center of the particle.
+* The ``pressure location`` parameter is used to define the X, Y, and Z coordinate offsets of the pressure reference point relative to the center of the particle.
 These parameters are used when the ``assemble Navier-Stokes inside particles`` parameter is set to true to define the pressure reference point.

 * The ``type`` parameter is used to define the geometry type of the particle.
 The alternatives in 2D are: ``sphere``, ``ellipsoid``, ``rectangle``.
 In 3D, in addition to the previous shapes, alternatives include: ``cone``, ``death star``, ``cut hollow sphere``, ``torus``.